epsilon537/boxlambda/docs/installation-and-test-builds.md

 command="service udev start"
 ```

-Without *udev* running, OpenOCD or Vivado will not have access to the Arty USB JTAG adapter when executed at user-level.
+Without *udev* running, OpenOCD or Vivado will not have access to the Arty USB JTAG adapter when executed at user level.

 Test Builds
 -----------